TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/marl/Heterogeneous MARL.md

 * *The inherent trade off between homogeneity and heterogeneity is that of sample efficiency (homogeneous) and resilience / performance (heterogeneous)*.
 # HARL
 * [^Zhong_2023] proposes Heterogeneous MARL (HARL) algorithms for the cooperative setting designed to coordinate agent updates.
-In particular, the key idee of their scheme is to *perform sequential updates on each individual agent's policy rather than update the whole joint policy*,
+In particular, the key ideA of their scheme is to *perform sequential updates on each individual agent's policy rather than update the whole joint policy*,
 * (*Zhong 4*) **Multi-Agent Advantage Decomposition**.
 In any cooperative Markov games given a joint policy $\pi$, for any state $s$ and agent subset $i_{1:m}$, the following holds for the [[MARL from a Game Theoretic Perspective#Miscellaneous|Multi-agent Advantage]].

   $$